A Complete Guide to SWIFT Transfers for Exporters in India (2024)

 To make a SWIFT transfer, follow these steps:

-- Provide recipient details, such as name, bank name, SWIFT/BIC code, currency, and amount.
+- Contact your bank or log in to your online banking portal.- Provide recipient details, such as name, bank name, SWIFT/BIC code, currency, and amount.

 - Your bank will verify the details and debit your account.